A Product Manager that rejects any idea that did not come from them.

 - Changes in features to allow the development team to use preexisting capabilities, or to use off-the-shelf solutions.

-The Dictator Product Manager either does not realized these benefits of collaborating with developers, or has decided that this level of collaboration is not worth doing.
+The Dictator Product Manager either has not realized the benefits of collaborating with developers, or has decided that this level of collaboration is not worth doing.
 It is rare that a Product Manager would not be aware of these benefits, and it is therefore much more common that they feel it is not worth doing.
 Sadly, this is most often a result of bad past experiences with Developer collaboration.

 There are some situations where Developers should implement the requirements handed to them without question, as when the Product Manager is an expert in a domain the Developers know nothing about.
 However, these situations are not common, and generally projects will benefit immensely from having Developers give their input to the requirements.